didier-durand/llms-in-clouds/docs/hf-download.md

 updated via the AWS console by SSM-authorized users with no need for them to have credentials on the CFN stack or on the CodeBuild project (except right to launch it)

 We also support the HuggingFace access token, as an optional SSM Parameter.
-It may be required to authenticate to WF when the license of a given model requires some pre-download agreement on the HuggingFace web site.
+It may be required to authenticate to HF when the license of a given model requires some pre-download agreement on the HuggingFace web site.

 *Note*: if you wonder what the UnicitySuffix parameter is used for.
 It extracts a chunk of the unique CFN stack UUID.